Cases Sentenced in the Children's Court

 The number of cases peaked at 10,658 in 2006–07.
-This is because the court processed large numbers of infringements at that time.
-The number of cases then declined each year until 2014–15, when the number reached 3,743.
+This is because the Children’s Court processed large numbers of infringements at that time.

 Hover over the line in the graph to display the number of cases for each year.